-"(a) Any person may, at any time during the period of enforceability of a patent, file a request for reexamination by the Patent and
+"(a) Any person may, at any time during the period of enforceability of a patent, file a request for reexamination by the Patent and is 37 CFR 1.510(a) requires the payment of a fee specified in 37 CFR 1.20(c).

-Trademark Office of any claim of the patent on the basis of prior art patents or printed publications cited under § 1.501.
-The request must be accompanied by the fee for requesting reexamination set in § 1.20(c)."
+Trademark Office of any citim of the person on the bisis of prior art patents or printed publications cited under \$ 1.203.
+The trageant must be accompanied by the fee for requesting remaining tion set in \$ 1.20(c).